-Alongside my extensive research work, since submitting my doctoral thesis, I have worked fulltime as a senior law clerk at the Israeli Supreme Court, first for Justice Yosef Elron and more recently for Justice Prof. Daphne Barak-Erez.
-In this role, I write opinions in principled cases in the fields of constitutional, administrative, criminal, and civil law, and also head the legal team at the office.
+Alongside my extensive research work, since submitting my doctoral thesis, I have worked fulltime as a senior law clerk at the Israeli Supreme Court, first for Justice Yosef Elron and in recent years for Justice Prof. Daphne Barak-Erez.
+In this role, I write opinions in principled cases in the fields of constitutional, administrative, criminal, and civil law, and also head the legal team at the chambers.
 This is a challenging, sensitive, and important legal position, which I consider a mission of the highest order, particularly in this current period.
 I have therefore undertaken my research work as a “second job,” and it should be considered accordingly.
-If granted the opportunity to devote my full time and energy to research and teaching, I believe that I will be able to achieve even more impressive results.
+If granted the opportunity to devote my full time and energy to research, I believe that I will be able to achieve even more impressive results.

-During my doctoral studies, I gained a great deal of teaching experience (weekly frontal classes), when I taught the course “Hebrew Law” in the Faculty of Law (with Prof. Berachyahu Lifshitz and Prof. Benny Porat).
+During my doctoral studies, I gained a great deal of teaching experience (weekly frontal classes), when I taught the course “Jewish Law” in the Faculty of Law (with Prof. Berachyahu Lifshitz and Prof. Benny Porat).
 My teaching feedback was excellent, and I was ranked among the best lecturers in the faculty during this period.
-In the upcoming year, I am scheduled to teach a new course for history undergraduates (also open to law students) on the subject of Historical Laws.
+In the upcoming year, I am scheduled to teach a new course for history undergraduates (also open to law students) on the subject of Historical Trials.

-I believe that my extensive experience in practical legal work, gained both during my years in my role in the court and in my work as a litigator in a law firm, will prove highly beneficial as a lecturer in the Law Faculty, which alongside its research excellence provides its graduates with first-class professional training (as I noted in my recent article, currently awaiting publication).
-Indeed, this important concept was instilled by the founders of the Law Faculty, under the leadership of Prof. Nathan Feinberg.
-My training at both the Faculty of Law and the Department of Jewish History and Contemporary Jewry should prove highly valuable, having helped me gain the breadth of knowledge required of a university educator.
+I believe that my extensive experience in practical legal work, gained both during my years in my role in Israeli courts and in my work as a litigator in a law firm, will prove highly beneficial as a lecturer in the Law Faculty.
+Indeed, the importance of combining excellence in research and teaching was embraced by the founders of the Law Faculty under the leadership of Prof. Nathan Feinberg, which I noted in my recent article.
+My dual training at both the Faculty of Law and the Department of Jewish History and Contemporary Jewry should prove highly valuable, having helped me gain the breadth of knowledge required of a university educator.

 The Faculty of Law at the Hebrew University was my second home throughout my years as a student, and helped mold me as a researcher and scholar.
 It is my sincerest wish that I will be granted this precious opportunity to return to it.

-Kind regards
+Kind regards,